StanfordLegion/sapling-guide/README.md

 #SBATCH -N 2
 #SBATCH -n 2
 #SBATCH -c 40
+#SBATCH -p cpu

 srun hostname
 ```

-Note that, because the flags (`-N 2 -n 2 -c 40`) were provided on the
+Note that, because the flags (`-N 2 -n 2 -c 40 -p cpu`) were provided on the
 `SBATCH` lines in the script, it is *not* necessary to provide them
 when calling `srun`.
 SLURM will automatically pick them up and use
 them for any `srun` commands contained in the script.